njw68/DONUts_Simulation/README.md

 INSTRUCTIONS:

-Operation is done from the 'oracle', 'faf', or 'centralized' folder's Main.m file.
+Operation is done from the 'oracle', 'faf', or 'a-star' folder's Main.m file.

 Sample configurations and obstacles can be imported from the 'Configurations' and 'Obstacles' folders respectively.